 Critical Infrastructure Protection Unit

-Critical Infrastructure Protection Unit, Coordinates critical infrastructure protection with public and private sector partners.
-Conducts assessments of critical infrastructure and key resources, and helps to develop protection strategies.
+The Critical Infrastructure Protection Unit, coordinates critical infrastructure protection with public and private sector partners and conducts assessments of critical infrastructure and key resources, helping to develop protection strategies.

-The Unit supports federal, state and local comprehensive risk analysis to reduce the Nation's vulnerability to terrorism and deny the use of critical infrastructure as a weapon by implementing plans and programs that identify, catalog, prioritize, and protect people and assets in cooperation with all levels of government and private sector.
-This work could not be accomplished without the sustained partnership with the federal Protective Security Advisors, New York National Guard's specialized infrastructure team, State and local law enforcement and emergency managers.
+The Unit supports federal, state and local comprehensive risk analysis to reduce the nation's vulnerability to terrorism and deny the use of critical infrastructure as a weapon by implementing plans and programs that identify, catalog, prioritize, and protect people and assets in cooperation with all levels of government and private sector.
+This work could not be accomplished without the sustained partnership with the federal Protective Security Advisors, and State and local law enforcement and emergency managers.

-Examples of sites visited since 2010 include bridges, hospitals, government facilities, water treatment facilities, rail yards, dams, reservoirs, financial institutions, liquefied natural gas facilities, nuclear power plants, pipeline facilities, and energy generating facilities.
+Examples of sites visited include bridges, hospitals, government facilities, water treatment facilities, rail yards, dams, reservoirs, financial institutions, liquefied natural gas facilities, nuclear power plants, pipeline facilities, and energy generating facilities.

-- Develop all-hazards incident response and recovery plans, and
+- Develop all-hazards incident response and recovery plans

-Since March 2009, The Office of Counter Terrorism's Assistant Director for Critical Infrastructure Protection has served as Chair of the National Automated Critical Asset Management System Working Group.
-This working group collaborates closely with DHS to develop user requirements, request technology to facilitate requirements, perform outreach to the State Local Tribal and Territorial community for the ACAMS program.
-Additionally the working group contributes to the development of baseline training for the ACAMS program by providing the State, Local, Tribal and Territorial perspective.
+Since March 2009, the NYS Office of Counter Terrorism's Assistant Director for Critical Infrastructure Protection has served as Chair of the National Critical Asset Management System Working Group.
+This working group collaborates closely with the U.S. Department of Homeland Security (DHS) to develop user requirements, request technology to facilitate requirements, perform outreach to the state, local, tribal and territorial communities for the program, and contribute to the development of baseline training.

-Enhanced Visual Assessment Program (EVAP) - enhances state and local efforts to reduce risk for Critical Infrastructure both public and private.
-By leveraging hardware and software applications which capture graphical images and create virtual environments, interactive products are developed that provide additional information for all homeland security partners in preparing for and responding to all threats.
+Enhanced Visual Assessment Program (EVAP): This program enhances state and local efforts to reduce risk for Critical Infrastructure both public and private.
+By leveraging hardware and software applications that capture graphical images and create virtual environments, interactive products are developed that provide additional information for all homeland security partners in preparing for and responding to all threats.

-Statutory Mandates: New York State Executive Law Article 26 requires the Office of Counter Terrorism to undertake the following industry reviews and report on a periodic basis.
-These reviews are lead by the Critical Infrastructure Protection Unit and supported by other state and local agencies.
-Due to the sensitive nature of the reporting the reports are produced for the Governor, designated members of the legislature, certain agency commissioners and effected companies.
+Statutory Mandates: New York State Executive Law, Article 26, requires the NYS Office of Counter Terrorism to undertake the following industry reviews and report on a periodic basis.
+These reviews are conducted by the Critical Infrastructure Protection Unit and supported by other state and local agencies.
+Due to the sensitive nature of the reporting, the reports are produced for the Governor, designated members of the legislature, certain agency commissioners, and affected companies.